What is mercury?

-Before it was realised that mercury and its compounds are extremely toxic, the chemical was widely used in a host of industrial and domestic products and processes – from batteries and auto switches to CRTs and dishwashers, to HVAC equipment and lamps of all types.
-For many years it was an important additive in paints, cosmetics, pesticides and rubber flooring.
+Before it was realised that mercury and its compounds are extremely toxic, the chemical was widely used in a host of industrial and domestic products and processes – from batteries, auto switches and HVAC equipment to cathode-ray tubes (CRTs), dishwashers, and lamps.
+For many years it was an important additive in paints, pesticides, rubber flooring and event cosmetics.

-Even today when its toxic properties are much better understood, it remains an important chemical in a host of manufacturing processes, including the production of chlorine, cement, caustic soda and sulphuric acid, and it is used or emitted in significant quantities in the likes of power generation and dental care.
+Today, when its toxic properties are much better understood, it remains an essential chemical in a host of manufacturing processes, including the production of chlorine, cement, caustic soda and sulphuric acid.
+It is also used or emitted in significant quantities within power generation and dental care applications.

 Mercury is also commonly found in thermometers, barometers, mercury switches, electrical relays, fluorescent lighting and even lighthouses.

 What are the health impacts of mercury exposure?

 The presence of mercury in the environment does not always lead to exposure.
 For it to cause any adverse health effects, humans must come into contact with it.

 People can be exposed to mercury by breathing vapour or ingesting it, or by coming into contact with it via the skin.
 Following exposure to any chemical, the adverse health effects encountered depend on several factors including the amount, method and duration of exposure.

 Guidance and information on workplace exposure limits can be found in the HSE EH40 Regulations: https://www.hse.gov.uk/coshh/basics/exposurelimits.htm